HRM-036: Use of Disaster Leave

 - Disaster Leave for an Employee who is a Victim of a Disaster

 The University strives to protect the status of its employees during a major disaster while maintaining business continuity.
 The University, as an employer, has taken steps to accommodate those employees who possess skills that can be transferred to disaster operations during a declared state of emergency or disaster.
-In addition, the University recognizes that there may be instances in which an employee may personally suffer a loss of his/her primary residence during a declared disaster requiring the employee to be absent from work.
+In addition, the University recognizes that there may be instances in which an employee may personally suffer a loss of their primary residence during a declared disaster requiring the employee to be absent from work.
 The University has established paid leave in the form of Disaster Leave to be used by its employees during a relief effort.

 The University provides paid time off in the form of two types of disaster leave to its employees.
-The amount of leave permitted on an annual basis is 5 business days for faculty, postdoctoral research associates, and senior research staff; and 40 hours for staff and research assistants.
+The amount of leave permitted on an annual basis is 5 business days for faculty, postdoctoral research associates, and senior research staff and 40 hours for staff and research assistants.
 The opportunity exists to extend the leave an additional 5 business days/40 hours, respectively.

 The preparation for and the carrying out of functions (other than functions for which military forces are primarily responsible) to prevent, minimize and repair injury and damage resulting from natural or man-made disasters, together with all other activities necessary or incidental to the preparation for and carrying out of the foregoing functions.
 These functions include, but are not limited to: fire-fighting services; police services; medical and health services; rescue; engineering; warning services; communications; radiological, chemical and other special weapons defense; evacuation of persons from stricken areas; emergency welfare services; emergency transportation; emergency resource management; existing or properly assigned functions of plant protection; temporary restoration of public utility services; and other functions related to civilian protection.
 These functions also include the administration of approved state and federal disaster recovery and assistance programs.